Microbicides Against HIV

 Advocates are working with researchers and policy makers to make sure that any approved microbicide will be as affordable and accessible as possible.

 N-9 products are sold over the counter as spermicides that can prevent pregnancy.
 They cannot prevent the transmission of HIV or other infections.
-In fact, when used more than once a day, N-9 contraceptive products may actually increase HIV risk by irritating the skin of the vagina.
+In fact, when used more than once a day, N-9 contraceptive products may actually increase HIV risk by irritating the lining of the vagina.
 Other studies show that N-9 is even more irritating to the rectum than to the vagina.

 According to the World Health Organization (WHO):